Glazed Lemon Poppyseed Muffins

 - 1/2 cup confectioners sugar

-- Preheat the oven to 400°F. Spray your muffin tin with cooking spray or line with muffin liners.
+Preheat the oven to 375°F. Spray your muffin tin with cooking spray.

-- In a large bowl, mix the sugar and the lemon zest together with your fingertips until the sugar is moist.
+In a large bowl, mix the sugar and the lemon zest together with your fingertips until the sugar is moist.
 Whisk in the flour, baking powder, baking soda and salt.
-In a small bowl, whisk the sour cream or Greek yogurt, eggs, vanilla, lemon juice and melted butter together until well blended.
+In a small bowl, whisk the Greek yogurt, eggs, vanilla, lemon juice and melted butter together until well blended.